Codebots and Git

 Versioning and branching with a bot

-The bot only writes code to the
+Typically, the bot writes code to the

 develop branch of a repository.
 For some versioning and branching policies this may cause issues; as developers we become concerned with how we can trust a branch which can easily change (potentially every time a person presses the build button).